samblam/StoryMode/cline_docs/projectBrief.md

 ## Success Metrics
 - User engagement metrics
 - Client satisfaction rates
-- System performance
+- System performance and security
 - Content effectiveness
-- Service reliability
+- Service reliability and security incident response
 - Survey completion rates
-- Data quality metrics
+- Data quality and protection metrics
+- Security compliance and audit results
+- Client data protection effectiveness

 ## Maintenance Requirements
-- Regular security updates
+- Regular security updates and vulnerability assessments
-- Performance monitoring
+- Performance and security monitoring
-- Content updates
+- Content updates with access control validation
-- Backup management
+- Backup management with encryption
-- User support
+- User support and security incident response
-- Data integrity checks
+- Data integrity and security audit checks
+- Penetration testing and security reviews
+- Compliance monitoring for GDPR and client contracts

 ## Documentation
-- Code documentation
+- Code documentation with security considerations
-- API documentation
+- API documentation with security controls
-- User guides
+- User guides with security best practices
-- Admin manuals
+- Admin manuals with security procedures
-- Security protocols
+- Security protocols and incident response procedures
-- Survey management guides
+- Survey management guides with data protection guidelines
+- Security review documentation and compliance guides

 This project brief serves as a living document and should be updated as new features are implemented or requirements change